isomerpages/nlb-biblioasia/_holding-area/Singapore’s National Souvenir The Gold plated Past of RISIS.md

 <img src="/images/Online%20Only%20Articles/RISIS%20Singapore/straitstimes_19760503.jpg" style="width: 55%;">
 <div style="background-color: white;">Setsco published an apology in the papers in 1976 for having run out of its orchids. <i>Image reproduced from “Page 19 Advertisements Column 3,” Straits Times, 3 May 1976, 19.
 (From NewspaperSG)</i></div>

+RISIS wasn’t just popular locally – it also quickly won fans abroad.
+An exhibition at the Frankfurt Fair led to an immediate order worth $50,000.[^20] By early 1978, local sales had grown to 12,000 a month, while export orders totalling $500,000 had been received.
+To keep up with demand, Setsco’s plant capacity had to be expanded five different times and its number of employees ballooned from 24 to 180.[^21]

+Prominently associated with the Singapore brand, these golden orchids seemed to be everywhere in the 1970s and 80s .
+At the 1977 Singapore Fair organised by the Singapore Manufacturers’ Association (SMA), the winner of the Miss SMA title was presented with a RISIS orchid, along with a trophy and an all-expenses paid trip to Copenhagen.
+The runner-up received a RISIS orchid and household appliances.[^22] The _Business Times_ described the orchids as “the highlight of the London Impo-Expo 1979,” and a RISIS export agent accounted for this success by speculating that “they offer the mystique of the Orient in the shape of a flower.”[^23]

+When the Vanda Miss Joaquim was declared Singapore’s national flower in 1981, an article in _New Nation_ even suggested the government give all baby girls named Joaquim that year an 18-carat gold RISIS-version of the Miss Joaquim orchid instead of milk powder.[^24] At the 1984 ASEAN Orchid Congress in Singapore, prize-winners received special commemorative trophies with “sprays of gold-plated RISIS orchids” mounted on a plate.[^25] When STPB started awarding “Tourism Awards” in 1985, RISIS won in the inaugural “Best Tourism Souvenir” category, the most crowded category with 39 submissions.[^26]

+Perhaps the most vivid sign of how central RISIS had become to the Singaporean identity can be seen in its deployment for philosophical soul-searching.
+In her article “Look No Further for Our National Symbol” published in the _Straits Times_, Nancy Chng suggested that the RISIS orchid was a fitting choice precisely because “there is something artificial and uptight about it that remind\[ed her\] of the Singaporean character.”
+She was writing in 1980, after a decade of public concern over the supposed coarsening moral character of Singaporeans.[^27] “It is valued more for the gold-plating than the beauty of the flower within,” she lamented, “in much the same way that the single-minded pursuit of success, material success, has caused Singaporeans to suppress their genteel or gentler nature.”[^28]

+#### **Golden Orchid Diplomacy**

+Orchids have been an important diplomatic tool for Singapore since the mid-20th century.
+“Orchid diplomacy” saw prominent foreign visitors – heads of state, heads of government, celebrities – treated to an orchid from the Singapore Botanic Garden named after them.[^29] With the creation of RISIS, it also became customary to give these VIPs a gold-plated version of their namesake orchid.[^30]

 * * *